-Our school is an inclusive school; our Inclusion Leader is Miss Morris.
+Our school is an inclusive school; our Inclusion Leader is Mrs Benjamin.
 This commitment to educational inclusion is an integral part of every aspect of the school’s policy and practice.
 This means that equality of opportunity must be a reality for our children.
 We promote this through the attention we pay to the different, identified groups of children within our school:

 - those from all socio-economic backgrounds;

 - minority ethnic and faith groups;

 - children who need support to learn English as an additional language;

 - children learning in English as an additional language;